KSanthanesh/designer-silks/README.md

       - 4000 0025 0000 3155
     - [ Validation for Incorrect Credit Card ](static/images/incorrect-card-testing.PNG)
     - [ Validation for Incomplete Credit Card ](static/images/incomplete-card-testing.PNG)
     - Once the User entered their shipping address and if they click Save the information to my Profile, it will stored in the Profile page.
-For next Purchase they dont need to enter the shipping details again. if they want to send for another address then they can edit the address in the same page itself.
+For next Purchase, they dont need to enter the shipping details again. if they want to send the product  to another address then they can edit the address in the checkout page.
 Testing proves.
     - [ Validation for Save the Information to the Profile Page Checkbox ](static/images/save-info-testing.PNG)
   - If they unclick the Save information when the purchase order done, then it wont stored in the Profile page.
 Testing Proved.
     - [ Validation for Unclick the checkbox for Save the Information to the Profile](static/images/unclick-checkbox-testing.PNG)